LEANNA MAE .ORG

 • It is the client’s responsibility to understand a doula’s role and scope of practice before hiring.

 • It is the client’s responsibility to notify the doula as soon as labor is suspected.
+Proper notification of labor is a voice call.
+Text messages are not sufficient notification.

 • It is the client’s responsibility to notify the doula when the client is ready for in-person doula support to begin.